Tiwarim386/TV_Script_Generator_RNN/README.md

 jerry: oh, yeah.(to jerry) what are we talking about?

 kramer: oh, yeah.(to jerry) you know, the only thing is a scam.

+### Question:How did I decide on my model hyperparameters?

+Answer: I tried running for 15 epochs. but it was taking a lot of time to train.So, I reduced the no. of epochs to 10 but my GPU workspace used to disconect/sleep (the limit is 30 mins of inactivity).
+So i used the workspace_utilities.py file provided.
+But since it was still taking a lot of time to train I finally reduced no. of epochs to 5.
+Which was good enough for a Loss of less than "3.5".

+I arbitrarily chose 150 as my sequence length initially but loss started with huge number.
+Then I thought if in a plot of TV Script a normal conversation would be minimum 5 words and maximum 10 words (maybe 20-25 if not a monologue? ) .So, I chose 10 as my sequence length this time.
+Although, model's training speed was slow but the loss started with very less number(5.11) and I reached objective of less than 3.5 ( EVEN BEFORE 5th Epoch!! ) .

+About the hidden dim I choose 512.
+Its a standard practice, we need to choose values in powers of 2 (i.e. 64,128,256,512) etc. More the value better the training.

+About the n_layers, as we are using the LSTM cells its standard practice to use between 1-3 layers as we go more deeper there will high computational complexity but this is reverse in case of CNN.
+I used 2 as n_layers.
+Moreover I wanted to Use Dropout & Because of Dropout Constraints n_layers must be >= 2

+As expected, We get better results with larger hidden and n_layer dimensions, but larger models take a longer time to train.

+### Contents

+- Get the Data
+- Explore the Data
+- Implement Pre-processing Functions
+	- Lookup Table
+	- Tokenize Punctuation
+- Pre-process all the data and save it
+- Check Access to GPU
+- Input
+	- Batching
+	- Test your dataloader
+	- Sizes
+	- Values
+- Build the Neural Network
+	- Define forward and backpropagation
+- Neural Network Training
+	- Train Loop
+	- Hyperparameters
+	- Train
+- Generate TV Script
+	- Generate text
+	- Generate a new script